Euan Sutherland: Supergroup

-On 22 October 2014, it was announced that Sutherland was CEO of SuperGroup plc.
+On 22 October 2014, it was announced that Sutherland had become CEO of SuperGroup plc.

 On 2 April 2019, Sutherland resigned as CEO of SuperGroup plc after founder Julian Dunkerton won a bid to be reinstated to the SuperGroup plc board.

 Saga

 In December 2019, Saga appointed Sutherland as chief executive.
 At the time, the insurance business, which accounted for the overwhelming majority of the group's profits, needed to dramatically slash premiums to stay competitive.

 In November 2023, Sutherland resigned from Saga with immediate effect.

 Personal life

 Sutherland is married with three sons.
 His interests include rugby union and Formula One.